 Automatic dependent surveillance-broadcast (ADS-B) is one part of FAA’s NextGen air traffic control system required for large aircraft in Europe by 2015 and 2020 in USA.

+The future of ATC is, therefore, unified worldwide communication in a single language aimed at minimizing the amount of miscommunication.
+The benefits of ATC-specific commands are obvious; with all countries singing from the same hymn sheet misunderstandings will become increasingly infrequent.
+This will help to ease the stress of day-to-day ATC and, in rare circumstances such as the bomb explosion that preceded the aforementioned Tenerife disaster, all parties will be universally better-equipped for emergencies.
 In keeping with this united front, movements have been made to update what some parties have labeled a rather dilapidated system that relies on radars, dating back to WWII.
 Paul Takemoto, a Federal Aviation Administration spokesperson, said that “the current radar-based system dates back to the Second World War, and this is the next quantum leap in air traffic control, from bonfires to flags to radios to radars to satellites.”
 Their $22 billion baby will be rolled out until 2025 by which point studies have estimated airport traffic may have doubled from 2008 figures.
 However, critics have pointed out that this will do little to curb the increased airport traffic and will essentially solve a problem where none exists.

 GPS, for all of its benefit, is not going to help when you have the same amount of runways and ground infrastructure,” Doug Church, head of the National Air Traffic Controllers’ Association, was reported to state in the New York Times—“You can put as many extra planes in the air that you want.
 They still have to line up a minute apart at a super-saturated airport that has a finite capacity to handle aircraft.

+Amidst this controversy the FAA seems to be powering through with the system known as Next Generation Automatic Test System (NGATS) with the US Army receiving their first system as early as 2012.
+This is a fact that is reinforced by the recent comments of Jorge Ferrand, director of Advanced Programs at the Test Bed on Embry-Riddle’s Daytona Beach Campus.
+“When you look nationally at all airports and all airlines including NextGen, the multiplier results are dramatic” he said.
+“This is one reason why many of us refer to NextGen as ‘NowGen’ – results are being realized now.”
+Clearly, there is resistance to the movement with representatives such as the aforementioned Doug Church indicating that many feel there are more pressing issues.
+Fundamentally, however, the industry is moving forward as one and it is vital that there is cohesion across countries and continents for long-term results.
 The Aerodays 2011 conference in Madrid examined a range of subjects exploring the future of air traffic control.
 David McMillan, Director General of EUROCONTROL, waxed lyrical about his vision for unity across the globe that he labeled “the single European sky in a global aviation network”.
-Towards the end of his impressive monologue he concluded that “over the years, we’ve learnt that if we try to optimize at a national level, then we miss out at a European level.
+Towards the end of his impressive monologue he concluded that “over the years, we’ve learned that if we try to optimize at a national level, then we miss out at a European level.
 And, in my opinion, in the same way, if we try to optimize just in any one region, we will miss out at a global level.
 Now we have a remarkable breadth of research talent here in Europe.
 And we need to do all we can to support that talent and make sure it results in a real economic benefit.”Image 1 SourceImage 2 Source